wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.4.8 =
+= 1.4.9 =
-Improved some of the filters in the spam blocking algorithm, improved/optimized some code, and updated the spam filters.
-Please see Changelog for more details.
+Modified the blocked spam error message for certain human spam comment submissions, improved some of the filters in the spam blocking algorithm, and updated the spam filters.

 == Other Notes ==